 You 100% don’t need an ice cream machine to make this recipe!
 You simply stir the ingredients together and spoon or pour it into molds.
 It sets up and is super creamy when you eat them.
 They taste best if you let them sit at room temperature for at least 5 minutes before storing so they soften up just softly.

-You can use any berry that you like including raspberries or blueberries, or even try stone fruit like peaches or apricots.
-We also like these with fresh or frozen mango.
-Play around, it’s a very versatile recipe!
+This recipe is versatile, so you can use any berry that you like including raspberries or blueberries, or even try stone fruit like peaches or apricots.
+And you might like these recipes too:

 - When you’re done blending the ingredients together, taste it for sweetness and if it doesn’t taste sweet enough, add a touch more honey or maple syrup.
 They will taste the same when frozen, so this is your best bet to ensure that they taste great.

-- Use yogurt with fat it in it.
+- Use whole milk yogurt if possible.
 This will enhance the creamy texture, offer the fats that your toddler’s brains need, and will just taste better.

 - Use strawberries that taste good when you try them fresh.
 This can impact how much sweetener (if any!) you need so taste them as you go.